funkycrash/forwardjs-4-notes/day04-d3.js/notes.md

 ```

+#### Workflow for making awesome viz
+1. Find a data set
-First see what the data is important
+2. First see what in the data is important to show and display
+Then Clean the data for d3

+r2d3.us